-JOB The DATSEP job attribute is used to determine the

-SYSVAL The QDATSEP system value is used to determine
+JOB The DATSEP job attribute is used to determine the format of dates in the spooled file.
+SYSVAL The QDATSEP system value is used to determine the format of dates in the spooled file.
 NONE No date separator is used.
 Separator Specify the separator character to assume.